astronomer/docs/learn/task-groups.md

 There are a few things to consider when passing information into and out of task groups:

 - If downstream tasks require the output of tasks that are in the task group decorator, then the task group function must return a result.
 In the previous example, a dictionary with two values was returned, one from each of the tasks in the task group, that are then passed to the downstream `load()` task.
 - If your task group function returns an output that another task takes as an input, Airflow can infer the task group and task dependency with the TaskFlow API.
-If your task group function does not return any output that is used as a task input, you must use the bit-shift operators (`<<` or `>>`) to define downstream dependencies to the task group.
+If your task group function's output isn't used as a task input, you must use the bit-shift operators (`<<` or `>>`) to define downstream dependencies to the task group.

 ## Generate task groups dynamically at runtime